decidim/decidim/decidim-verifications/README.md

 process, and also restrict it to users with postal codes 12345 and 12346.
 The [example authorization handler](https://github.com/decidim/decidim/blob/develop/decidim-generators/lib/decidim/generators/app_templates/dummy_authorization_handler.rb) included in this module allows to do that.
-As an admin user, you should visit the proposals componenent permissions screen, choose the `Example authorization` as the authorization handler name for the `vote` action and enter "12345, 12346" in the `Allowed postal codes` field placed below.
+As an admin user, you should visit the proposals component permissions screen, choose the `Example authorization` as the authorization handler name for the `vote` action and enter "12345, 12346" in the `Allowed postal codes` field placed below.